momochi000/pomodoro_arcade/README.md

 ### Style the show view
   + Design/optimize for mobile first

+### Upgrade font awesome
+  + Looks like this will have to wait, font-awesome-rails gem doesn't use font awesome 4.0 yet

+### Change pause button change to resume button once paused
+  + make the start button do a reset then start

 ## DONE

+### Wire up the pause button

+### Build out the Index and Timer actions/views.
+  + Index view renders itself.
+  + Index view contains a collection of timer icon views (build these out)
+  + Clicking/touching on a mini timer icon routes to the show view for that timer.
+  + Timer view fills up the screen and contains the timer widget and controls.
+  + Needs a back button to go back to the index action

 ### Rewrite the timer with backbone
   + Consider angular or some other framework which will work with mobile